VincenzoCa/BPHParkingAnalysis/README.md

 python analyzer_RDF.py --inList INPUT_LIST.txt --JOBid 0 --outFile /PATH/TO/STORAGE/FOLDER/output.root
 ```
-where `INPUT_LIST.txt` is the txt file containing the paths of nanoAOD files to be analyzed.
+where `INPUT_LIST.txt` is the txt file containing the paths of the nanoAOD files to be analyzed.
 By default, the output will be stored as histograms.
 Please add `--tree` if you want a (skimmed) tree as output.

 The output consists of both KEE and KMuMu quantities.